pifragile/litescan/README.md

 ### Programmatic queries:
-You can also easily access the the database directly from your code, find an example in `example.js`.
+You can also easily access the the database directly from your code at `mongodb://root:example@localhost:27017/`, find an example in `example.js`.
 Simply run
 ```
 npm install
 node example.js